 You can authorize access to blob versions using one of the following approaches:

 - By using Azure role-based access control (Azure RBAC) to grant permissions to an Azure Active Directory (Azure AD) security principal.
 Microsoft recommends using Azure AD for superior security and ease of use.
-For more information about using Azure AD with blob operations, see Authorize access to blobs and queues using Azure Active Directory.
+For more information about using Azure AD with blob operations, see Authorize access to data in Azure Storage.

 - By using a shared access signature (SAS) to delegate access to blob versions.
 Specify the version ID for the signed resource type

 bv, representing a blob version, to create a SAS token for operations on a specific version.
 For more information about shared access signatures, see Grant limited access to Azure Storage resources using shared access signatures (SAS).

 - By using the account access keys to authorize operations against blob versions with Shared Key.
 For more information, see Authorize with Shared Key.

 Blob versioning is designed to protect your data from accidental or malicious deletion.
 To enhance protection, deleting a blob version requires special permissions.
 The following sections describe the permissions needed to delete a blob version.